sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

  * *label* - Optional friendly label for type.
  * *description* - Optional description of type.
- * *dnBuilder* - A post processing builder that builds out the type more fully based on other data in this type definition, usually using custom fields that show up in the *<other>* category.
+ * *dnBuilder* - A post processing builder that builds out the type more fully based on other data in this type definition, usually using custom fields that show up in the *&lt;other&gt;* section of attributes.
 A discussion about builders can be found later in this document.
  * *baseType* - The base type this type extends.
 If this DnType adds no fields, then this type is considered to be the same as the base type for many purposes.
 Also, since the *baseType* attribute is a reference string to the name of a type, this gives a way of pulling in other types by name.
 The *baseType*